The Largest Explosion Witnessed by Mankind

-July 17th, 1994; We witnessed the largest collision and explosion ever witnessed by mankind.
+July 17th, 1994; The largest collision and explosion ever witnessed by mankind.

-Imagine a rock the size of Mt Everest moving at 60 kilometres per second(Yes you read that right), who's impact caused an explosion of energy equivalent to 6,000,000 megatons of TNT(Yes, you read that right too), a fireball larger than our planet, and a temperature of 24000K.
-The scars to the planets surface measured as much as 12,000 kilometres across.(Almost the equivalent of three Earths)
+Imagine a rock the size of Mt Everest moving at 60 kilometres per second(Yes you read that right), whose impact caused an explosion of energy equivalent to 6,000,000 megatons of TNT(Yes, you read that right too), a fireball larger than our planet, and a temperature of 24000K.
+The scars to the planet's surface measured as much as 12,000 kilometres across.(Almost the equivalent of three Earths)

 Comet Shoemaker–Levy 9 (D/1993 F2) was a comet that broke apart and collided with Jupiter in July 1994, providing the first direct observation of an extraterrestrial collision of Solar System objects.
 The colossal collision provided new insights about Jupiter and highlighted its role of being the vacuum cleaner/lifeguard protecting the inner Solar System...including us here on Earth!